Atry/protoc-gen-haxe/README.md

 protoc-gen-haxe
 ===============

-'''protoc-gen-haxe''' is the Protocol Buffers implementation in [Haxe](http://www.haxe.org/).
+'''protoc-gen-haxe''' is a Protocol Buffers implementation in [Haxe](http://www.haxe.org/).

 ## Motive

 I am also the author of [protoc-gen-as3](https://code.google.com/p/protoc-gen-as3/), which is the best Protocol Buffers implementation in ActionScript 3.
-But `protoc-gen-haxe` is not a port from `protoc-gen-as3`.
+I rewritten these code because I want try the Haxe way to generate code.
-`protoc-gen-haxe` is very different from `protoc-gen-as3`:
+This is main different between `protoc-gen-as` (or any other Protocol Buffers implementation) and `protoc-gen-haxe`.

 | | protoc-gen-as3 | protoc-gen-haxe |
 | ------------- | ------------- | ----- |